cBioLab/sWM/README.md

 	   2nd line	 : The alpabet size of this query data
 	   3rd line  : Query data

+# Data format
+Both query and sequence data should be described as a series of numbers.
+A space is used as a delimiter. e.g., 1 2 15 4 2 1 3

 # Copyright Notice
 Copyright (C) 2016, cBioLab
 All rights reserved.